lorys/hive-cloud/README.md

 ### Client's informations

 - `0x51` : The client also sends informations to the server about the current capacity and usage.

+## Chunk's format during transfers

+A chunk is `1 048 576 bytes` (or 1MiB).
+Full or not, it will always be the same size.

+But we can only process it completely if we have the 31 bytes of informations needed.

+Here are the different data required to process a chunk :

+- **16 bytes** : file's entire hash, used as an index and/or name
+- **2 bytes** : current chunk's index.
+- **2 bytes** : total chunks for this file
+- **5 bytes** : total bytes in this file 👈 Only present in the last chunk
+- **6 bytes** : chunk's upload time (unix timestamp)
+- **1 048 576 bytes** : the entier chunk (filled with zeros if the chunk is smaller than the set size).

+These data allow us to follow a file and know what part is missing.

+A file can have 65 535 chunks so a single file cannot exceed **~65 gigabytes**.

+A chunk has a lifetime of 30 days, when we come near this limit, the client should reupload the chunk (automatically if possible).

+This exact format, explained above, is used only during transfers between servers and clients (codes `0x00`, `0x11` and `0x49`).
+Clients have a slightly different approach when it comes to storing chunks.